 The simple answer is: no one knows for sure.

-Because the amount of Bitcoins will become more limited or scarce (the last Bitcoin will be mined in 2140), the traditional expectation is that if demand remains constant, as supply decreases, value increases.
+Because the amount of Bitcoin will become more limited or scarce (the last Bitcoin will be mined in 2140), the traditional expectation is that if demand remains constant, as supply decreases, value increases.
 Yet, when looking back at previous Bitcoin halving events, the reality may be a bit more complicated.
 The first Bitcoin halving in 2012 did result in prices increasing shortly after.
 However, the second Bitcoin halving in 2016 actually saw prices initially decreasing, before returning back up and beyond as time went on.

 Whether the eventual price increase was simply a delayed reaction to the halving or whether it was caused by other factors, it is hard to say for certain.
 One argument against the expectation that prices should always go up is the concept of these events being ‘price in’.
 What this means is that because people expect and know when exactly a Bitcoin halving will happen, they can prepare ahead of time.
 If people purchase more Bitcoins as an anticipatory measure, prices will already go up even before a Bitcoin halving happens.
 And so, the event itself would not have any significant effects.
 Whatever does happen, come May 18th, we will all be watching closely.